Par for the course, we've picked 8 of the best golf courses in Adelaide and South Australia. Putt your way to perfection with our must-visit list.

 3. Kooyonga Golf Club, Adelaide

 Designed by home-grown Adelaide golf course architect, H.L Rymill, Kooyonga Golf Club is a championship golf course that has played host to multiple Australian Opens.
-Close to the beach, Kooyonga Golf Club is a beautiful, undulating course, refreshed by sea breezes.
+Close to the beach and just 15 minutes from Adelaide, Kooyonga Golf Club is a beautiful, undulating course, refreshed by sea breezes.
 The club officially opened on May 9, 1923 and by June 1924, had a full 18 holes ready for play.

 5. Tanunda Pines Golf Club, Barossa

 The Barossa wine region’s Tanunda Pines is a beautiful golf club set among 100-year-old gums and rows of leafy grape vines.
 Combining three of life’s great pleasures – golf, wildlife and wine – it was judged as one of the world's top courses by US Golf Magazine and is adjacent to the award-winning Novotel Barossa Valley Resort.
 Tanunda Pines offers a package called Down the Fairway and into the Cellar in conjunction with Novotel Barossa.
 It includes two rounds of golf, two nights’ accommodation, two lunches and two dinners complete with hosted wine tasting.
 You’ll find the Tanunda Pines Golf Club at Tanunda; a 1 hour and 10 minute drive away from Adelaide’s CBD, smack-bang in the centre of the Barossa, South Australia's food and wine haven.

 6. Coober Pedy Opal Fields Golf Club, Outback South Australia